 Those who play youth and high school sports deserve to be taken seriously.

-Based at the University of Scranton, the Bochicchio Sports Character Initiative is managed by a group of educators, coaches, athletes, and athletic administrators from throughout northeastern Pennsylvania.
-These individuals volunteer their time to promote positive coaching in the local youth sports arena.
+The Bochicchio Sports Character Initiative is managed by a group of educators, coaches, athletes, and athletic administrators most of whom reside in northeastern Pennsylvania.
+These individuals volunteer their time to promote positive, informed, and integral coaching in the local youth sports arena.
 The group dedicates itself to compiling and promoting the very best coaching principles and philosophies available.
-Affliated with such national organizations as the American Sports Education Program and the Positive Coaching Alliance, the Bochicchio Sports Character Initiative sponsors coaching workshops, facilitates dialogue, and works with high school, recreational, and youth sports programs to build enriching, effective, and rewarding athletic environments that maximize player development, honor the game, and treat the participants with due respect.
+Affiliated with such organizations as the American Sports Education Program and the Positive Coaching Alliance, the Bochicchio Sports Character Initiative sponsors coach training, facilitates communication between local sports organizations, and works with high school, recreational, and youth sports programs to build enriching, effective, and rewarding athletic environments that promote player development, honor the game, and treat the participants with due respect.
 Since its inception in 2008, the Bochicchio Sports Character Initiative has offered in-person workshops to hundreds of area coaches and student-athletes.